Seabees in World War II: The Pacific theater

+However, for landing assaults the Corps had CBs temporarily assigned to fill shore party assignments on Iwo Jima and Okinawa.

 "The entire Pacific from Australia to Alaska and the Aleutians were in the Japanese theater of operations.
 In 1942 they occupied the islands of Attu and Kiska.
 Seabees sent to the North were there to work on stalling Japanese strategy.
 By late June 1942 bases were being built on Adak and Amchitka which served as deterrents for the remainder of the war."
 While in the region CBs dealt with tasks beyond construction.
 Twice CB 45 had ships beached on their Tanaga Island doorstep.
 They assisted the evacuations of both the USS Ailanthus (AN-38) and the LST 451.
 They put damage control crews aboard the LST.
 Working round the clock they salvaged the ship.
 On another salvage operation in the Aleutians CB 4 had divers in the water.
 And, CBMU 1058 was sent into Naval Petroleum Reserve 4 to drill for oil as well as survey a potential pipeline route that remains utilized today.